What they say…

 Flevans aka Nigel Evans is a multi-instrumentalist, DJ and producer based in Brighton, UK, with an eclectic yet accessible style that straddles the genres of funk, breaks, soul and electronica.
-Known to all the big guns in funk and soul circles, Flevans is a specialist in creating sunny, upbeat tracks.
-Expertly fusing an encyclopaedic knowledge of samples and breaks with a natural talent for playing multiple instruments in his musical concoctions, the result is killer uplifting tracks that make you want to move.
+Known to all the big guns in funk and soul circles, Flevans is a specialist at expertly fusing an encyclopaedic knowledge of samples and breaks with a natural talent for playing multiple instruments, resulting in killer musical concoctions that make you want to move.

 Flevans rode the momentum into a globe-straddling maelstrom of DJing that took him to Australia, the USA, the Cannes film festival and too many sweaty basements full of wig-flipping funk’n’breaks cognoscenti to accurately remember.
 The learnings and yearnings of those adventures were poured into “Unfabulous”, his 2007 release on London’s Jack to Phono label.
-Keeping the same focus on clever use of samples, the album demonstrated a more diverse mix of styles, and incorporated much more of Flevans‘ musicianship, with his deft playing on guitars, keys and bass giving the record a more live and polished sound than his earlier work.
+Keeping the same focus on clever use of samples, the album demonstrated a more diverse mix of styles and started incorporating more of Flevans‘ musicianship, giving the record a more live and polished sound.

 2016 saw the release of “A Distant View” on LOA Records, a return to the uplifting funk and soul rhythms and hooks that made Flevans’ name.
 It shares a heartfelt and uninhibited approach with his earliest releases but struts and swings with a compositional and multi-instrumental confidence that has been honed over many years.
 Featuring contributions from keys specialist and regular Lack Of Afro collaborator George Cooper and the lithe bass playing of Greg Houghton, the new LP offers up a crisp warm sound and production finesse sharpened to a gleam by recent genre-wanderings and mastering work.

-With 4 previous studio albums, countless tours throughout the world as a DJ, and music placements in high profile adverts for the likes of Nokia, BSkyB & ESPN, it’s safe to say Flevans is no tenderfoot.
-And you can hear all his experience distilled into a finely blended brew of funk-inspired tunes on upcoming 6th full-length “Accumulate” dropping in Spring 2020 on Jalapeno Records is set to cement his standing as a sample and dancefloor maestro.
+With 5 studio albums under his belt, countless tours throughout the world as a DJ and music placements in high profile adverts for the likes of Nokia, BSkyB & ESPN, it’s safe to say Flevans is no tenderfoot.
+And you can hear all his experience distilled into a finely blended brew of funk-inspired tunes on upcoming 6th full-length “Accumulate” dropping in Spring 2020 on Jalapeno Records…